-Accompanying this proposal is security (check one only) in amount equal (10%) of the total amount of the bid: to at least ten percent
+Accompanying this proposal is sec (10%) of the total amount of the bi n amount equal to at lea st ten percent

-Bid Bond (); Certified Check (); Cashier's Check (); Cash n (\$)
+Bid Bond (); Certified Check (); Cashier's C heck (); Cash (\$)

-Bidder has and acknowledges the following addenda:
+Bidder has and acknowledges the e following addenda:

-The names of all persons interested in the foregoing proposal as principal ls are as follows:
+The names of all persons interested ed in the foregoing prop osal as principals are a s follows:

-IMPORTANT NOTICE: If bidder or other interested person is a corporate of corporation, also names of the president, secretary, treasurer and man partnership, state true name of firm, also names of all individual co-partnership or other interested person is an individual, state first and last name nager thereof; if a co- ers composing firm; if
+IMPORTANT NOTICE: If bidder of corporation, also names of the partnership, state true name of firr bidder or other interested person i president, secretary, tre m, also names of all ind easurer and manager the ividual co-partners com ereof; if a co-

 FIRM NAME

-Licensed in accordance with an act providing for the registration of Contra actors,
+Licensed in accordance with an accordance ct providing for the regis tration of Contractors,

 Class License No Expires

 DIR Registration Number

 Signature of Bidder Dated

-NOTE : If bidder is a corporation, the legal name of the corporation shat together with the signature of the officer or officers authorized to sign context corporation; if bidder is a co-partnership, the true name of the firm shat together with the signature of the partner or partners authorized to sign of the co-partnership; and if bidder is an individual, his signature shall be signature is by an agent, other than an officer of a corporation or a member of Attorney must be on file with the Owner prior to opening bids bid; otherwise, the bid will be disregarded as irregular and unauthorized. tracts on behalf of the all be set forth above contracts on behalf of be placed above.
-If per of a partnership, a
+NOTE: If bidder is a corporation, together with the signature of the corporation; if bidder is a co-part together with the signature of the the co-partnership; and if bidder signature is by an agent, other that Power of Attorney must be on file bid; otherwise, the bid will be disre officer or officers authori mership, the true name partner or partners auth is an individual, his s an an officer of a corpora with the Owner prior to zed to sign contracts or of the firm shall be senorized to sign contract ignature shall be plactation or a member of a popening bids or submoters. n behalf of the et forth above s on behalf of ed above.
+If partnership, a

-BUSINESS ADDRESS:
+BUSINESS ADDRESS: 7:- 0-1-

-Zip Code
+MAIL ING A DDD 500 Zip Code ;

-MAILING ADDRESS: Zip Code
+MAILING ADDRESS: Zip Code)

-BUSINESS PHONE: ()FAX NUMBER: ()
+BUSINESS PHONE: () FAX NUMBER: ()

-EMAIL ADDRESS

-Proposal 4 Contract Number 21-03-M
+Proposal 4 Contract Number 21-08-C